 3. Building the Agile mindset

-Change agents and agile coaches have the most important and often very difficult responsibility to educate teams as well as the leadership and help them build an agile mindset by relating the root causes of the challenges to how the traditional approach was inadequate in addressing the new demands of the disruptive market forces and how the lean- agile principles would be able to address those if adopted right.
+Change agents and agile coaches have the most important and often very difficult responsibility to educate teams as well as leadership.
+They must help them build an agile mindset by relating the root causes of their challenges to how the traditional approach was inadequate in addressing the new demands of disruptive market forces.
+Then, show how lean- agile principles could effectively address those challenges if adopted correctly across the organization.
 This is the key ingredient of a successful agile transformation and requires a lot of patience, effort and most importantly – trust and support from the leadership.

 4. Build a network of teams

 Mr. Denning makes a good case for a ‘Distributed Leadership’ by first establishing a network of strong and empowered agile teams with a thorough knowledge of the customer and an agile mindset (rooted in lean and agile principles rather than practices) that collaborate across the value stream, united by a shared goal of delighting the customer.

 When teams work on a common cadence, many teams can work together without the silos on large complex challenges within a business model in a coordinated fashion, generating value for the organization as well as the customer.

 According to SAFe framework, value streams represent the series of steps that an enterprise uses to build solutions that provide a continuous flow of value to a customer.
 It will help enterprises to do a value stream mapping workshop to walk back from the customer needs and interactions to streamline and bring in a confluence of people, process and tools along the value stream.
 It is important to fund these value streams that either deliver end-user value directly or support internal business processes.
 It is also important to identify and eliminate any non-value add processes and automate repetitive value add processes across the value streams.

 According to SAFe framework, systems thinking takes a holistic approach to solution development, incorporating all aspects of a system and its environment into the design, development, deployment, and maintenance of the system itself.